 An inclusive indie bookshop in Stockton that champions community, literacy, and access, with pay-it-forward schemes and local outreach.

-Every summer, they run the Great North Author Tour (GNAT), which brings authors into schools across the North East and celebrates independent bookshops during Independent Bookshop Week.
-The shop also donates books to local charities, foodbanks, hospitals, and even a local pub’s lending library, and actively supports the local BID and fellow independents.
+Each summer, the Great North Author Tour brings writers into schools and celebrates independents during Bookshop Week.
+The shop also donates books to charities, foodbanks, hospitals, and even a pub library, while supporting the local BID and fellow independents.

 Name: DRAKE The Bookshop